 Therefore, it’s a good idea to educate yourself as to which plants may pose a threat.
 Below is a list of some of the more toxic houseplants you’re likely to see indoors.
 If you have any of these, there may not necessarily be a need to throw them away or give them to neighbors without small children or pets; just make sure that these are out of the reach of your smaller household occupants.
 If that’s not possible, play it safe and find these plants a new home.

 1. Elephant’s Ear (Colocasia antiquorum)

 This pretty houseplant contains a toxin called calcium oxalate, which is a mouth and throat irritant.
 Depending on the amount ingested, elephant’s ear can result in significant swelling of the mouth and throat.
 Digestive upset, from stomach pain to diarrhea, are possible effects of ingestion, too.

 This office-favorite is also often touted as an air cleaner.
 However, ingestion of schefflera can cause kidney failure in both animals and people.
 The resin that these plants sometimes secrete is also toxic, making it a potential hazard for crawling babies and dogs in particular.

 Oleander is most often seen outdoors in warm climates, but those who live in cooler climates sometimes grow oleander in pots and move it indoors when the weather gets cold.
 Experts warn that ingesting oleander can be fatal to small children and pets.

 Easter lily should be of particular concern for cat owners.
 It can cause vomiting and lethargy when ingested by cats, and may even cause kidney failure.

 5. Dumb Cane (Dieffenbachia spp)

 This is only a partial list.
-Do your research and if you have these or any other toxic plants in your home, be sure they are safe from children and pets.
+Do your research and if you have these or any other toxic plants in your home, be sure they are not within reach of children and pets.